-At Least 17 Injured In Multi-Vehicle Pileup In Cajon Pass
+At Least 17 Injured In Multi-Vehicle Pileup On 15 Freeway In Cajon Pass

 CAJON PASS (CBSLA) — At least 17 people were injured following a multi-vehicle pileup in the Cajon Pass on Wednesday.

-San Bernardino County Fire officials responded to the crash at around 11:15 a.m. on the 15 freeway between Oak Hills and Highway 138.
+San Bernardino County Fire officials responded to the crash shortly before 11:15 a.m. on the 15 freeway between Oak Hills and Highway 138.

 According to Caltrans public information officer Terri Kasinga, possibly 20 cars were involved in the crash.